momoso7/100-days-of-code/log.md

 **Today's Progress**: Started the data structure challenges on FCC.
 Learn more regarding pandas on DataCamp.

 **Thoughts**: Keep moving forward!

+### Day 42: 23 December 2020
+**Today's Progress**: Learned some tricks related to dataframes.
+Finished the javascript objects challenges.

+**Thoughts**: Today's datacamp materials are quite hard, fortunately there are the help documentations.
+I didn't need to search materials in google when I forgot what should I used.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)